MiltonCWhite/portfolio/README.md

-# Personal Portfolio
-Welcome to my personal portfolio!
-This repository showcases my work, skills, and projects as an intuitive coder.
+💼 Milton White | Aspiring Help Desk Technician Portfolio Welcome to my personal portfolio website!
+This site showcases my technical projects, certifications, and background as an aspiring Help Desk Technician.
+Built with responsive design in mind, the site serves as a hub to demonstrate my growing expertise in IT support, networking, and system administration.

 ## Features
 - **Responsive Design**: The portfolio is fully responsive, ensuring it looks great on all devices.
 - **Projects Section**: Highlighting key projects with descriptions and links.